-- As of June 2019, there were almost 17 million bank cards in circulation, representing a low debit and credit card penetration of 9.6% and 0.7% respectively.
+- As of January 2020, there were 20.2 million bank cards in circulation, representing a low debit and credit card penetration of 11% and 0.9% respectively.

 - National Payment Switch Bangladesh is the domestic debit and credit card payment network.

 - Bangladesh Bank recently approved the rollout of contactless payment cards.

 - Electronic money schemes are available through top-up prepaid cards.